 Typical salary with NextStep employer partner: $15 to $18 per hour

-Training: NextStep CNA training-to-placement program (currently available in Colorado)
+Training: NextStep Nursing Assistant training-to-placement program (currently available in Colorado and Washington)

-Certified nursing assistants provide care for individuals who need assistance with daily tasks.
+Certified Nursing Assistants provide care for individuals who need help with daily tasks.
 CNAs may care for elderly people or someone who has had an acute healthcare event or injury.
 They may work in an individual’s home, at a nursing home, or in a long-term-care or assisted-living facility assisting clients with basic needs such as personal care, wellness monitoring and household tasks.
 They’re also a source of emotional support during what may be the most vulnerable time in their clients’ lives.

-NextStep’s blended-learning CNA program is flexible, easy and fast — you can finish in as little as six weeks.
-And, there’s a guaranteed job waiting when you graduate!
+NextStep’s blended-learning Nursing Assistant program is flexible, easy and fast — you can finish in as little as six weeks.
+And, there’s a guaranteed job waiting after you're certified!
 You’ll learn CNA skills on your mobile or web device then get hands-on experience (when COVID-19 allows) in practice labs and clinicals.

 Typical salary: $25 to $28 per hour

 Required education: One year certification program